 What does it mean?

 PMS requirements are defined in MDD and ISO 13485:2016.
 Manufacturers which comply with these requirements probably already have established a system for compliance with PMS requirements.
-Yet MDR Chapter VII (Post-market surveillance, vigilance and market surveillance) and Annex III (Technical documentation on post-market surveillance) define new risk-based PMS requirements and enforcement method proportionally related to device class.
-Manufacturers need to ensure a robust PMS system is in place to pass the NB and the Competent Authorities scrutiny.
+Yet MDR Chapter VII (Post-market surveillance, vigilance and market surveillance) and Annex III (Technical documentation on post-market surveillance) defines new risk-based PMS requirements and enforcement method proportionally related to device class.
+Manufacturers need to ensure a robust PMS system is in place to pass the Notified Body and the Competent Authorities scrutiny.

 According to MDR PMS system must consist of:

 1. Procedures as part of the quality system to control the PMS activities.

 2. PMS plan: The plan shall describe a proactive and systematic process to collect and analyze PMS data in order to confirm device quality, safety and performance throughout the life cycle of the device.
 The process shall also allow a comparison between the device and similar products available on the market.

 3. PMS activities: Manufacturer must consider various activities to collect data such as:

 · Proactively collecting customer feedback